chill117/mysql-connection-manager/readme.md

 Any reconnect attempts beyond the last value in the `reconnectDelay` array will simply use the last value from the `reconnectDelay` array.

-Alternatively you may simply supply a single integer value to the `reconnectDelay` option to have one delay time between all reconnect attempts, like this:
+Alternatively you may supply a single integer value to the `reconnectDelay` option to have one delay time between all reconnect attempts, like this:
 ```js
 var options = {
 	reconnectDelay: 500